Q: What is the Panoway initiative and project?

 The environmental improvements include:

-- Developing up-to-date irrigation technology to reduce water consumption
+- Developing up-to-date irrigation technology to reduce water consumption; and

 Q: How will Panoway impact downtown commerce?